Reconstructing WKB from topological recursion

 In section 7 we study the case of the $r$-Airy curve, $y^r-x= 0$, in a bit more detail, focusing on its enumerative meaning.
 This section is somewhat independent from the rest of the paper.
 We explain how the meromorphic differentials constructed by the topological recursion for the $r$-Airy curve are generating functions for $r$-spin intersection numbers; however, we postpone an explicit proof from matrix models to a future publication \cite{BEf}.
 This result was first announced in \cite{BEAIM}, and has now also been proved using a different approach in \cite{DBNOPS}.
 We give explicit calculations from the topological recursion that reproduce known $r$-spin intersection numbers.

-\subsection{Acknowledgments}
+\subsubsection{Acknowledgments}

 We would like to thank N.~Do, O.~Dumitrescu, O.~Marchal, M.~Mari\~no, M.~Mulase, and N.~Orantin for interesting discussions.
-We would also like to thank the \emph{Centre de recherches math\'ematiques} at Universit\'e de Montr\'eal, and the thematic 2012-2013 semester on ``Moduli Spaces and their Invariants in Mathematical Physics" where this work was initiated, and the \emph{American Institute of Mathematics}, where parts of this work was completed.
-V.B. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada.
-B.E. acknowledges support from Centre de Recherches Math\'ematiques de Montr\'eal, a FQRNT grant from the Qu\'ebec government, and Piotr Su\l kowski and the ERC starting grant Fields-Knots.
+We would also like to thank the referees for insightful comments.
+We would like to thank the \emph{Centre de recherches mathématiques} at Université de Montréal, and the thematic 2012-2013 semester on ``Moduli Spaces and their Invariants in Mathematical Physics'' where this work was initiated, and the \emph{American Institute of Mathematics}, where parts of this work was completed.